How To Be Friends With An Ex, According To Relationship Experts

 Have A Candid Discussion

 Dr. Chuba says that if a former couple wants to be friends, an amicable chat is the best place to start.
 The conversation should help clarify the kind of friendship you wish to have and your plan of action (which you may have already jotted down in your journal).

 Further, you may want to reach an agreement about topics to avoid talking about — like new relationships — at least for a little while.
-"If you know you tend towards jealousy then don't ask questions and ask them not to share," advises Dr. Gunsaullus.
+"If you know you tend toward jealousy then don't ask questions and ask them not to share," advises Dr. Gunsaullus.
 "While you can hopefully get to the point where you're able to discuss dating without an uncomfortable visceral reaction, we all have different set points for jealousy and our ability to handle that discomfort in a responsible way."
 Whatever you decide, Dr. Chuba says the most important thing is to "make sure you are on the same page."